Skip to content

 How We Calculate This

-This calculator determines the prospective fault current at the origin and at any point in a circuit using Ohm's law applied to the fault loop impedance.
+This calculator determines the maximum prospective fault current at the origin and at any point in a circuit using Ohm's law applied to the fault loop impedance, with the voltage factor Cmax = 1.10 applied per BS 7671:2018+A4:2026 Appendix 3 / IEC 60909.

 Prospective fault current formula

-At any point: PEFC = Uo / Zs, where Zs = Ze + R1 + R2 (the total line-earth loop impedance including circuit conductor resistances).
+At any point: PEFC = Cmax × Uo / Zs, where Zs = Ze + R1 + R2 (the total line-earth loop impedance including circuit conductor resistances).

 Breaking capacity

-BS 7671 Regulation 434.5.1 requires the breaking capacity of the protective device to be not less than the prospective fault current at the point of installation.
-The calculator compares the PSCC at the origin against the device breaking capacity.
+BS 7671:2018+A4:2026 Regulation 434.5.1 requires the rated breaking capacity of each protective device to be not less than the prospective fault current at its point of installation.
+A device with a lower breaking capacity is still permitted where adequate upstream (back-up) protection limits the let-through energy, or where the assembly carries a conditional short-circuit rating.
+The calculator compares the unconditional PSCC at the origin against the device breaking capacity.

 Frequently Asked Questions